ianfights/Aleks-bot/README.md

 # Aleks Bot

+# This Project has been dead for years, I will still remain as the maintainer if someone wishes to create this tool

 ## What Is It?
 The Aleks bot is a bot designed for automatic completion of the Aleks math program
 ## Why?